Kolmen/test/README.md

 <img src="./images/load.png">

-The MLC output is displayed in the text field 1 and 2 in the Decision Tree results section of the window:
+The MLC output is displayed in the text field 1 and 2 in the Decision Tree results section of the *Data* window:

 <img src="./images/Unico_output.png">